 OPENING HOURS

-Click on the map or address below and your device will take you direct to us using Google maps.
+Click on the map or address below if you want your device to take you direct to us using Google maps.

 What is E-Waste?

-we also collect e-waste from schools, hospitals and all businesses in East Sussex, West Sussex, Surrey & Kent free of charge
+we also collect E-Waste from schools, hospitals and all businesses in East Sussex free of charge (Minimum 6 items)

 What happens to your hard drives & memory cards/sticks